 Dump onto the city street next to the trail and head straight until you're on 11th Avenue.

-trailhead in City Creek.
-The road return is a bit under 3 miles, making a
+City Creek.
+The road return is a bit under 3 miles, making a 10-mile loop.

 East to West navigation from Dry Gulch!

-descent into City Creek on 19th Avenue.)
-Begin by climbing Dry Gulch from
+the descent into City Creek on 19th Avenue.)
+Begin by climbing Dry Gulch from the Avenues trailhead.

 Stay on the BST as you pass descending trails into Limekiln